edgeimpulse/bluenrg-inference-test/README.md

     > **Note:** Verify seems to always fail, but the application is flashed anyway.

 1. Open a serial terminal to the device on baud rate `9600` to see the inference results.

+## Attribution

+This work is based on an Mbed OS port for the BlueTile by [ntoni92](https://github.com/ntoni92/mbed-os-BlueNRG2).